top of page

 • Contaminated disposable equipment and materials

-• Animal carcasses and bedding are exposed to infectious agents
+• Animal carcasses and bedding exposed to infectious agents

 • Chemotherapy-related waste, including gowns, gloves, tubing, and empty drug containers